PTKu/Tc.Prober.Examples/src/001/README.md

 # Unit testing in the world of industrial automation

-This is a joint article from Jakob Sagatowski and Peter Kurhajec.
+This is a joint article by Jakob Sagatowski and Peter Kurhajec.

 Unit testing is the practice of writing a test for some required functionality.
 In the world of "classical" IT software development the concept of unit testing has been around for almost two decades.
-What is a standard procedure in languages such as Java, C++, .NET/C# and Python has in the world of PLCs been completely lacking.
-The world of PLCs did neither have proper tools nor did develop any comprehensive automated testing frameworks.
+What is a standard procedure in languages such as Java, C++, .NET/C# and Python has been completely lacking in the world of PLCs.
+The world of automation did neither have proper tools nor did develop any comprehensive automated testing frameworks.
 Here we present two possible approaches for unit testing in Beckhoff's TwinCAT 3.

-## Are you testing?
+## Are there ways of testing software in TwinCAT 3?

 Yes!
 We are all testing our programs with (almost) every iteration we do.
 However, the common procedure for PLC developers and the world of industrial automation in general is to only test the code once we are at the machine on the acceptance level.
-However, those tests are only executed and validated at the moment of the that particular iteration.
-At any moment later with a program modification we cannot longer be sure that the functionality we've tested previously was not broken.
-The later in the development cycle you discover a bug in the software, the more expensive it is to fix. << **TODO:** PETER WILL INCLUDE A REFERENCE TO A STUDY ABOUT THIS HERE>>.
+However, those tests are only executed and validated at the moment of that particular iteration.
+As soon as the program is modified, we can no longer be sure that the functionality has not been compromised.
+The later in the development cycle we discover a bug in the software, the more expensive it is to fix. << **TODO:** PETER WILL INCLUDE A REFERENCE TO A STUDY ABOUT THIS HERE>>.

 ![testpyramid](assets/ThePyramidOfTests.png)

 When doing software development, what usually happens when the code base grows is that it gets harder to change the code base as the developer gets scared that some existing functionality might get broken.
-One of the properties that these tests have is that you suddenly have a **regression test suite** of your code.
+One of the properties with unit tests is that you suddenly have a **regression test suite** of your code.
 If you find it necessary to do any changes to the software (for instance, by refactoring or if you want to add functionality), you have all the tests which you easily can re-run.
 This increases the programmer’s **confidence** in making larger architectural changes when adding new functionality.
 Once you’ve written tests for a time, it gets natural to test small sets of functionalities at a time, and thus your function blocks usually end up quite small.
 Unit testing thus leads to more **modularized**, **extensible**, and **flexible code**.
 When defining the tests, you’ll automatically define what the function blocks under tests should provide, and thus you’ll end up with clear defined interfaces for the function blocks.
 The unit tests shouldn’t just be software for validating the application, but is equally much a mental engine for the design of the software.

 As you’re writing test cases, you get better test code coverage and thus **fewer bugs**.
 As your test cases are written, you come up with scenarios and run your code that you normally wouldn’t run under normal test circumstances.
 Any developer that is going to look at your code will get **documentation** of what the code is supposed to do looking at the test cases.
 The test cases dictate what outputs every function block should provide given a set of inputs.
 With this information, any developer that looks at the test cases gets a better understanding of what the function block is supposed to do, so the test cases become examples of what the code should do.
 When developing a certain set of functionalities, you need to define what that functionality is supposed to provide.
 With unit test cases, this is exactly what we are doing and thus these become **acceptance criteria**.
 As every test case that you are writing is for a single piece of functionality, you will have to think what interfaces that functionality needs to provide for the rest of the code to be integrated.
 Only the interfaces for the tests need to be defined.
 All the other methods and inner workings of the implementing code can be made private!
 This will result in **tidier code**.

-Once the tests pass, you’ll sense a feel of accomplishment knowing your code passes the tests.
-When you work in a larger project and have thousands of tests that are to be executed, it’s a nice feel to have all the tests pass OK!
+Once the tests pass, you’ll sense a feeling of accomplishment knowing your code passes the tests.
+When you work in a larger project and have thousands of tests that are to be executed, it’s a nice feeling to have all the tests pass OK!
 Starting with unit testing in the beginning will feel like you must double the effort, as you now not only need to write the code itself but also the test cases for them.
 First off, what you’re doing is saving time that you will later have to spend fixing all the bugs.
 Second, when you’ve done this for a while it doesn’t take so much longer to write some test cases.
 And on top of that, you get all the other benefits which are mentioned earlier.
 Writing tests costs time, but overall development takes less time.

 # Two unit testing frameworks for TwinCAT 3